zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    they can either be pre-shared or be based on previous handshakes.

-   :c: The connection.
+   :param c: The connection.

-   :is_client: True if event is raised for the client side of the connection
+   :param is_client: True if event is raised for the client side of the connection
               (the side that sends the client hello).
 This is typically equivalent with the originator, but does not have to be in all circumstances.

-   :identities: A list of the identities the client is willing to negotiate with the server.
+   :param identities: A list of the identities the client is willing to negotiate with the server.

-   :binders: A series of HMAC values; for computation, see the TLS 1.3 RFC.
+   :param binders: A series of HMAC values; for computation, see the TLS 1.3 RFC.

    .. zeek:see:: ssl_alert ssl_client_hello ssl_established ssl_server_hello
       ssl_session_ticket_handshake ssl_extension